 There are two types of trials: criminal trials and civil trials.
 When it comes to criminal trials, jurors must decide that a defendant is guilty beyond a reasonable doubt based on the evidence provided by the prosecution and defense.
-Regarding civil trials, jurors must decide who is at fault for an accident and the amount of monetary damages the plaintiff deserves.
+Regarding civil trials, jurors must decide who is at fault for an accident and the number of monetary damages the plaintiff deserves.

 Eligible state residents will be required to serve jury duty more than once every three years.
 However, only a select few individuals will ultimately serve as jurors at trial.

 If you are randomly selected for the jury pool, you will receive a notice in the mail that will provide a pre-set day you are scheduled to go to court.
-But what happens if you end up missing your scheduled date?

 Failure to appear when summoned for jury duty without an excuse can lead to legal repercussions.
 While this can result in a maximum $20 fine, it is possible a potential juror could be issued a bench warrant for contempt of court, which can lead to a jail sentence if a police officer pulls you over for a minor traffic offense.

 However, the following are several valid excuses that can be used to legally get out of jury duty or jury selection:

 - You have a physical or mental disability